Skip to content

 Perinatal and Infant

 • Perinatal and Infant Good Practice Guide: A resource to support Health Care Workers, Third Sector Partners, and any community organisations that are in contact with, supporting and/or working with new and expectant parents.
-It is underpinned the nine protected characteristics as set out in the Equality Act (2010).
+It is underpinned by the nine protected characteristics as set out in the Equality Act (2010).

 Young people